AlaskaAirlines/Icons/README.md

 ### Using Icons/Tokens within a LitElement Custom Element

-When using Icons within the scope of a LitElement Custom Element, the `CSSTokenProperties.css` file needs to be referenced within the scope of the shadow DOM.
-To do this, add the following line to the head of the Custom Element document:
+When using Icons within the scope of a LitElement Custom Element, the `CSSTokenProperties.css` file can to be referenced within the scope of the shadow DOM.
+To do this, the CSS needs to be wrapped in a JavaScript module.

+Add the following line to the head of the Custom Element document:

 ```javascript
 import iconProperties from '@alaskaairux/orion-icons/dist/tokens/CSSTokenProperties-css.js';